← Back to Blog

 4. Deploy independently

-Since inter-module communication already uses DTOs rather than domain entities, converting to REST APIs is straightforward—just expose the DTOs over HTTP.
+Since inter-module communication already uses DTOs instead of domain entities, converting to REST APIs is just a matter of exposing those DTOs over HTTP.

 5. Reduced Merge Conflicts

 In package-by-layer, multiple developers working on different features often touch the same packages.
 Developer A works on user registration (modifying UserController, UserDto, UserService) while Developer B works on order processing (modifying OrderController, OrderDto, OrderService).
-Both are changing files in the same controller, dto, and service packages.
+Each is changing files in the same controller, dto, and service packages.

 With component-based structure, Developer A works entirely in user/ while Developer B works in order/.
 Cleaner separation, fewer conflicts.